-For more information, see the xtclean_logs(8) man page.
+For more information, see the SMWinstall.conf(5) and xtclean_logs(8) man pages.

 4.6 Managing Log Files Using the Cray Management Services (CMS) Log Manager

 The CMS log manager provides the capability to collect, analyze, and display messages from the system.
 The data is collected from a variety of sources and loaded into the CMS database on the SMW.
 You can view and search the database for events of interest.
 Notification of events on the event router uses the mzlogmanagerd daemon; notification of events in the syslog uses the mzsyslogd.